ECON3120 – Mathematics 2: Calculus and Linear Algebra

 If you do not meet the requirement of passing three assignments, you will be given an extra attempt/ assignment.
 You will only be able to hand in the new assignment if you have passed two of three assignments.

 When the compulsory activity is approved, the result will be registered.
-It will be valid for 8 consecutive semesters.
+The approved compulsory term paper is valid for 9 semesters, starting with the semester in which it is passed.

 See The Faculty of Social Sciences` rules regarding compulsory tuition activities.